artsy/artsy.github.io/_posts/2020-03-30-team-working-agreements.md

 When new members join a team, it takes time for them to adjust.
 A team working agreement provides an up-to-date reference on the team's preferred methods of working.
-The working agreement isn't set in stone, and as the team changes it's important to update it...but having it in writing helps new members acclimate quickly.
+The working agreement isn't set in stone, and as the team changes it's important to update it... but having it in writing helps new members acclimate quickly.

 ## What are some challenges with team working agreements?